-N9.4 In collision claims the skeleton argument of each party must be accompanied by a plot or plots of that party's case or alternative cases as to the navigation of vessels during and leading to the collision.
+N.9.4 In collision claims, unless plots have been agreed between all parties, the skeleton argument of each party must be accompanied by a plot or plots of that party's case or alternative cases as to the navigation of vessels during and leading to the collision.
 All plots must contain a sufficient indication of the assumptions used in the preparation of the plot.